Full-Time

 • PhD or higher in Robotics, Mechanical Engineering, Computer Science, or related field.

 Boston Dynamics creates advanced robots that enhance human capabilities and safety, focusing on legged robots with high mobility, dexterity, and intelligence.
 Their flagship products, Spot and Pick, are designed for commercial, industrial, and research applications, performing tasks that are dangerous or physically demanding for humans.
 Spot, for example, is a 65-pound robot that can navigate complex terrains and avoid obstacles autonomously using built-in AI.
-Unlike many competitors, Boston Dynamics emphasizes responsible use of their robots, limiting sales to commercial and research clients and ensuring high-quality standards through domestic manufacturing.
-The company's goal is to improve safety and efficiency across various industries while exploring future consumer applications.
+Unlike many competitors, Boston Dynamics emphasizes responsible use of their robots, limiting sales to commercial and research clients and ensuring high-quality manufacturing in the U.S. The company's goal is to improve workplace safety and efficiency through automation, while exploring future consumer applications.

 Company Size